 Use an immersion blender directly in the pot, or add the sauce to a blender, and blend until completely smooth.
 Boom!
 A gorgeous flavour packed mole sauce is ready to go.
 Serve hot.
 Store leftovers in an air-tight container in the fridge for up to a week.

-- ½ to 1 Teaspoon Chipotle Powder (depending on spice preference)
+- 1/2 - 1 teaspoon chipotle powder (depending on spice preference)

 - Use an immersion blender directly in the pot, or add the sauce to a blender, and blend until completely smooth.
 Boom!
 A gorgeous flavour packed mole sauce is ready to go.
 Serve hot.
 Store leftovers in an air-tight container in the fridge for up to a week.